multitudinous/ve-suite/VE_Installer/installer/VELauncher_Readme.txt

 ========================================================================
 The Launcher's Current Status

-The VE-Suite Launcher runs on Windows & Unix machines with the last public release of VE-Suite and the latest versions of Python and wxPython.
-Mac compatibility and Windows cluster functionality are slated for future versions.
+The VE-Suite Launcher runs on Windows as a standalone executable.
+It runs on Unix machines with Python 2.3 and the last public releases of VE-Suite and wxPython.
+Mac compatibility and cluster functionality are slated for future versions.

 ========================================================================
 Launcher Code Documentation